Who is Biofeedback clinically helpful for?

 Biofeedback is helpful for many issues or conditions, many of which are stress-related.
-According to Task Force Criteria for Clinical Efficacy, research has shown that biofeedback has varying degrees of efficacy for the following conditions1:
+According to Task Force Criteria for Clinical Efficacy, research has shown that Biofeedback has varying degrees of efficacy for the following conditions:

 Are There Other Benefits to Biofeedback?

 Whether you are struggling with any of the conditions above or not, Biofeedback can be incredibly helpful for the day to day stressors as well, i.e. getting cut off in traffic, having a disagreement with your partner, tending to your children, meeting work deadlines, encountering conflict with a friend, studying for school exams, athletic training, etc.

 How Does Biofeedback Work?

 There are many techniques that can be utilized in Biofeedback, but the general goal is to help to shift the nervous system out of a predominant fight or flight response and into more of a rest and digest state, respectively known as the sympathetic and parasympathetic nervous system.
 EmWave Pro Plus If you lead a busy or stressful life, the nervous system typically leans more towards a sympathetic response, whereby increasing heart rate, blood pressure, and blood sugar; decreasing digestion and serotonin (happiness neurotransmitter), suppressing the immune system, and much more.
 When the nervous system is balanced, on the other hand, the body and mind begin to harmonize— dropping heart rate and blood pressure, restoring blood flow to the digestive system, improving the ability to focus and sleep, creating a sense of calmness, and boosting energy.